What Is a License Plate in Ontario?

 How Can I Obtain a License Plate In Ontario?

 To obtain a license plate in Ontario, you must first register your vehicle with the Ministry of Transportation.
 This can be done at any ServiceOntario location.
 The process involves submitting the required documents, such as proof of ownership and insurance, and paying the applicable fees.
 If you need to replace a lost, stolen, or damaged plate, you can get a replacement license plate at a ServiceOntario center.
+New residents transferring from other provinces must complete this process within 30 days of establishing residency in Ontario under the Highway Traffic Act.

 To find the nearest ServiceOntario location, you can: